 The use of this waiver is limited to emergency, disaster-related needs only.
-The natural disasters like hurricanes, earthquakes and now pandemic like CORVID -19, are causing the loss of thousands of jobs throughout Puerto Rico.
+Puerto Rico is exposed to the onslaught of natural disasters like hurricanes, earthquakes, pandemic like

+COVID -19, causing the shutdown of economic activity and the loss of thousands of jobs throughout the recovery process.
 Local economists forecast that Puerto Rico will face an economic contraction that can extend for the next ten years.
-The island's labor market is currently paralyzed, without any new jobs or the openings of new businesses.
-On the other hand, Local Areas are facing an increase in the demand for jobs, for job sites that were destroyed or have not been able to restart operations because of the instability of infrastructure, lack of financial resources or the decrease in product consumption.
+After a disaster, the Local Areas will be facing an increase in the demand for jobs, due a lot of job sites are destroyed or will not be able to restart operations because of the instability of infrastructure, lack of financial resources or the decrease in product production.

-This situation directly impacts OSY.
+This situation directly impacts OSY and ISY.
 The OSY is a hard to serve population, given that they require a combination of educational and employment services that are not available every time the island is facing an emergency scenario.
-It is reasonable to expect that many youth service providers are unable to provide services due to the damages suffered in their infrastructure, loss of employees or permanent closures.
+It is reasonable to expect that many youth service providers are unable to provide services due to the damage suffered in their infrastructure, loss of employees or permanent closures.
 OYS are also competing for jobs opportunities with unemployed adults and dislocated workers, during the recovery process.
-These two factors, makes it difficult for the workforce system to reach the WIOA requirement to meet the 75% OSY during a national emergency like hurricanes, earthquakes or worldwide diseases.
+These two factors make it difficult for the workforce system to reach the WIOA requirement to meet the 75% OSY during a national emergency like hurricanes, earthquakes, or worldwide diseases.

-On the other hand, demand for services for ISY increases considerably in the face of emergencies, as schools must close during and after hurricanes, others have been destroyed by earthquakes and a large number become obsolete due to damage in its structure.
+On the other hand, demand for services for ISY increases considerably in the face of emergencies, as schools must close during and after hurricanes, others have been destroyed by earthquakes and a substantial number become obsolete due to damage in its structure.
 In the case of pandemics, all schools have been forced to a full lockout.
-ISYs have suddenly experienced an increase in the need for services to meet their needs.
+In these events ISYs will experience an increase in the need for services to meet their needs.
 The elements of the youth program are an alternative to support ISYs in receiving educational services in an emergency.

-This waiver was approved by USDOL on April 20, 2021, and it will be valid until June 30, 2022.
-The chart below, details the use of the same by the participating LWDA's.
-From the data provided by the belowmentioned chart, we can attest that Puerto Rico's workforce system has greattly beneffited from the same since its implementation allows for the use of up to 50% of the youth program funds, for services for in-school youth (ISY).
 Nonetheless, Puerto Rico continues its efforts to provide employment and education services for out-of-school youth (OSY).
-Given the economic crisis that the island is experiencing, it is necessary to promote the holistic development of young people to foster their economic self-sufficiency to the extent that barriers to employment and access to education are broken down, including OSY and ISY population.
+Is necessary to promote the holistic development of youth to foster their economic self-sufficiency to the extent that barriers to employment and access to education are broken down, including OSY and ISY population.